nfereidooni/meditation-timer/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Questions:
-For questions about this project, please visit my Website:
+For questions about this project, please visit my website:
 - [Code by Niki](https://www.codebyniki.com)
 - [GitHub Profile](https://github.com/nfereidooni)